Information for Visitors

 Just across the harbour parking lot is the very welcoming Ship and Shore Restaurant.
 The restaurant is licensed and locally famous for its excellent fish ‘n chips.
 Laundry (wash & dry for $5), clean showers ($1), marine gas and diesel are available.
 Phone 250-757-8399.

-There is Tuesday/Saturday bus service (Bus #99) between Deep Bay and Woodgrove Shopping Centre in Nanaimo, leaving Chrome Point Road (at the Marina entrance) at 9.48 am and 5:45 pm.
+There is a bus service (Bus #99) between Deep Bay and Woodgrove Shopping Centre in Nanaimo, leaving Chrome Point Road (at the Marina parking lot entrance) at 9.51 am and 5:48 pm.
 To catch the bus, wave it down at any location.
 Contact the Regional District of Nanaimo (RDN) at 250-954-1001 or visit RDN Bus #99. for a schedule.

 The nearest taxi is 25 km away in Qualicum Beach, phone 250-954-5567.
-Bowser’s facilities include; Tomm’s Food Village (phone 250-757-8944 with your minimum $25 grocery/produce/meat order and they will deliver to the wharf), diesel and propane at Bowser Esso, liquor/beer/wine and post office at Georgia Park store, Bowser Builders’ Supply (Irly Bird Hardware) and the Lighthouse Community Credit Union.
+Bowser’s facilities include; In Magnolia Court: the Bowser IDA drugstore, the Lighthouse Branch of the First Credit Union, and next door, Tomm's Food Village (grocery/produce/meat/take-away deli 250-757-8944.
+For a minimum amount, orders may be delivered to the wharf), liquor/beer/wine and post office at Georgia Park store, and Bowser Builders’ Supply (Irly Bird Hardware).

 The closest hospital (40km) is North Island Hospital Comox Valley, 250-331-5900, 101 Lerwick, Courtenay V9N 0B9.